MicrosoftDocs/sdk-api/sdk-api-src/content/winternl/nf-winternl-ntquerysysteminformation.md

 The <b>StibpPresent</b> indicates whether the STIBP MSR is present.

 The <b>SmepPresent</b> indicates whether the SMEP feature is present and enabled.

+The <b>SpeculativeStoreBypassDisableAvailable</b> indicates whether the other speculative store bypass disable (SSBD) fields in this data structure are supported by the operating system.

+The <b>SpeculativeStoreBypassDisableSupported</b> indicates whether hardware support for SSBD is present.

+The <b>SpeculativeStoreBypassDisabledSystemWide</b> indicates whether SSBD has been enabled system-wide.

+The <b>SpeculativeStoreBypassDisabledKernel</b> indicates whether SSBD has been disabled for kernel-mode.

+The <b>SpeculativeStoreBypassDisableRequired</b> indicates whether the hardware is known to be susceptible to speculative store bypass.

+The <b>BpbDisabledKernelToUser</b> indicates whether indirect branch prediction is flushed on every to kernel to user transition.

 The <b>Reserved</b> member of the structure is reserved for internal use by the operating system.